macieklamberski/feedcanon/docs/guides/customization/feed-parsing.md

     parse: (body) => {
       try {
         // rss-parser is async, but we need sync
-        // Consider using feedsmith or fast-xml-parser instead return undefined
+        // Consider using Feedsmith or fast-xml-parser instead return undefined
       } catch {
         return undefined